ibm-blockchain-wsc/ImmersionWorkshop/docs/hlf-part1.md

 The *hostScripts* directory is not used in this lab.

-The *marblesUI* directory is used in the next lab, in which you will be working with the brwoser-based user interface (UI) for Marbles.
+The *marblesUI* directory is used in Part 2 of this lab, in which you will be working with the browser-based user interface (UI) for Marbles.

 The *scripts* directory contains a script named *setpeer* that you will be using throughout this lab from within the *cli* Docker container.